dutertetimes/dutertetimes.github.io/opinion/_posts/2016-09-08-20160908T081110-'Your mother is a whore': for Obama or Philippine Media.md

 ---
-title: "'Your mother is a whore': for Obama or Philippine Media?"
+title: "'Your mother is a whore': for Obama?"
 date: 2016-09-08T08:11:10UTC
-excerpt: "President Rodrigo Roa Duterte said the words again on 5 September 2016 before leaving for the 28th and 29th ASEAN Summits after a correspondent of international news wire service Reuters asked him about 'extrajudicial killings' in the government's fight against illegal drugs which has garnered international news attention.
-But was it directed to the United States President Barrack Obama or to the Philippine Media?"
+excerpt: "On 5 September 2016 before leaving for the 28th and 29th ASEAN Summits, a correspondent of international news wire service Reuters asked President Rodrigo Roa Duterte about 'extrajudicial killings' in the government's fight against illegal drugs.
+His reply spread like wildfire across the world."
 layout: post
 categories: [top, opinion]
 tags: [swearing, obama, bud dajo, stephen colbert, mark twain, samuel clemens]